PavelRavvich/stream-router/README.md

 <img src="proof_of_concept.png" width="800" alt="Data spread"/>

-The nodes of unary tree is a NATS subject wired with user input (Producers).
+The nodes of the unary tree is a NATS subject wired with user input (Producers).
-Data always move from child to parent nodes with possibility filtering first level children individually.
+Data always move from child to parent nodes with possibility filtering first level children manually by parent.

 ### Basic Endpoints